Kumis

 Kumis (/ˈkuːmɪs/ KOO-mis, rarely /ˈkʌmɪs/ KUM-is), alternatively spelled coumis or kumyz, (Note: See other transliterations and cognate words below under the terminology and etymology section.) also known as airag (/ˈaɪræg/ EYE-rag), (Note: airag; әәрг äärg; Buryat and Khalkha айраг /mn/) is a traditional fermented dairy product made from mare milk.
-The drink is important to the peoples of the Central and East Asian steppes, of Turkic and Mongolic origin: Kazakhs, Bashkirs, Kalmyks, Kyrgyz, Mongols, and Yakuts.
-Kumis was historically consumed by the Khitans, Jurchens, Magyars, and Han Chinese of North China as well.
+The drink is important to the peoples of the Central and East Asian steppes, of Turkic and Mongolic origin: Volga Tatars, Kazakhs, Bashkirs, Kalmyks, Kyrgyz, Siberian Tatars, Mongols, and Yakuts.
+Kumis was also historically consumed by the Magyars as well as the Khitans, Jurchens, and Han of northern China.

 Kumis is a dairy product similar to kefir, but is produced from a liquid starter culture, in contrast to the solid kefir "grains".
 Because mare's milk contains more sugars than cow's or goat's milk, when fermented, kumis has a higher, though still mild, alcohol content compared to kefir.

 Even in the areas of the world where kumis is popular today, mare's milk remains a very limited commodity.
 Industrial-scale production, therefore, generally uses cow's milk, which is richer in fat and protein, but lower in lactose than the milk from a horse.
 Before fermentation, the cow's milk is fortified in one of several ways.
-Sucrose may be added to allow a comparable fermentation.
+Sucrose may be added to allow comparable fermentation.
 Another technique adds modified whey to better approximate the composition of mare's milk.